samuel-72/Python-Projects/README.md

 # Python-Projects
-Contains all my python mini projects
+Contains some of my python mini projects